tos-network/emo/docs/README.md

 ## Guides

 - [How to Implement an API Client](implement-api-bindings.md)
-- [Connecting with Websockets](transports.md) — if you want `js-ipfs` nodes in web browsers to connect to your `kubo` node, you will need to turn on websocket support in your `kubo` node.
+- [Connecting with Websockets](transports.md) — if you want `js-ipfs` nodes in web browsers to connect to your `emo` node, you will need to turn on websocket support in your `emo` node.

 ## Advanced User Guides